sophieM03/git-workshop/README.md

 git rebase --continue
 ```

-The rebase will continue to be applied on the next commits, but because we have
+The rebase will continue to be applied on the next commits, but because you have
 only one commit, the rebase is now done.

 3. Check that the project compiles successfully, and that the visualization